top of page

 Research

-The actin cytoskeleton contractility and extracellular matrix (ECM)-based tissue stiffness in the trabecular meshwork (TM) is known to modulate the aqueous humor (AH) drainage and intraocular pressure (IOP).
-In POAG, characteristic changes occur in the tissue structure of the AH outflow pathway and the major changes are increased contractility, excessive alterations in ECM organization in the JCT-TM region, and accumulation of sheath-like plaque materials leading to altered tissue stiffness.
-Current IOP lowering strategies, target the cytoskeleton and lower ECM accumulation.
+The contractility of the actin cytoskeleton and extracellular matrix (ECM)-based tissue stiffness in the trabecular meshwork (TM) modulate aqueous humor (AH) drainage and intraocular pressure (IOP).
+In POAG, characteristic changes occur in the tissue structure of the AH outflow pathway, with major changes including increased contractility, excessive alterations in ECM organization in the JCT-TM region, and accumulation of sheath-like plaque material, leading to altered tissue stiffness.
+Current IOP-lowering strategies target the cytoskeleton and lower ECM accumulation.

 IBMG Students,